Thousands of people packed Tacoma’s waterfront Friday to celebrate the nation’s birthday.

 The 35th annual Freedom Fair held up its end of the deal, offering what seemed like limitless opportunities to shop, eat, relax and dance.
 Starting at 10 a.m., people flowed down through Old Town to Ruston Way, closed to traffic and open to more than 150 vendors, 30 musical acts, a pole vaulting competition and a bike race.

-The afternoon air show wouldnt feature any military planes due to budget cuts, but civilian aircraft showed their stuff for the Fourth of July.
-The fair was to culminate with a fireworks show over Commencement Bay, scheduled for around 10 p.m.
+Although disappointed the afternoon air show didn’t feature any military planes due to budget cuts, Grape said the civilian aircraft showed their stuff for the Fourth of July.
+He hopes to see the military planes return next year, if budgets allow, he said.
+The fair culminated with a fireworks show over Commencement Bay, scheduled for just after 10 p.m.

 She and her daughter, Willow, munched on lunch while her brother Ryan Nollan, 15, sat astride a log and used a stick to row along the shore.